neuroinformatics-unit/datashuttle/docs/source/pages/get_started/index.md

 :::

-:::{grid-item-card} {fas}`desktop;sd-text-primary` Manage a project
+:::{grid-item-card} {fas}`desktop;sd-text-primary` Set up a project
-:link: make-a-local-project
+:link: set-up-a-local-project
 :link-type: doc
 :class-img-top: tutorial-link-image

-Create, validate and transfer project folders
+Start a new project or manage an existing project
 :::

 ::::